joshuaSYSS/joshuaSYSS.github.io/index.md

 - Research Assistant | School of Law, CityU (June 2025 - Present)
 - Summer Research Internship | Bright Future Engineering Talent Hub (the Hub), College of Engineering, CityU (March - July, 2024)

-## Other Experience
-- Khan Academy Moderator (2023 - Present)
-  > Khan Academy is one of the most well-known online learning resources, and has 120 million yearly learners.
-  > Being a moderator in Khan Academy requires interviewing and demonstrating the capability to handle any type of situations.

 ## Certificates 📄
 - AI-900: Microsoft Azure AI Fundamentals (2023)